Skip to main content

 What's Next?

-• Monitor More Components: Add monitoring for PostgreSQL, Kafka, and other components
+• Monitor More Components: Add monitoring for PostgreSQL, Cassandra, and other components.

 Was this page helpful?